BrinthanK/pyDeepP2SA/README.md

 4. Call the `generate_masks` function, passing the image and SAM checkpoint file path as arguments.
 This will generate masks for the image.

-5. Visualize the generated masks using the `visualise_masks` function, passing the original image and generated masks as arguments.
+5. Visualise the generated masks using the `visualise_masks` function, passing the original image and generated masks as arguments.

 6. Save the generated masks and their region properties to a CSV file using the `save_masks_to_csv` function, providing the masks, the directory to save the CSV file, and the conversion factor from pixels to microns.